-Second, and emerging from my take on the Pamir Highway as a Soviet gift, I research past and present forms of charity and giving – nowadays often labelled “development” – from the perspective of anthropology and history.
-In this regard, since 2012 I have worked on the transformative force of Shia Muslim networks which dissect the borderlands of Afghanistan, China, Pakistan and Tajikistan and mediate connectivity to places across Asia.
+Second, and emerging from my take on the Pamir Highway as a Soviet gift, I research past and present forms of humanitarianism, development and giving from the perspective of anthropology and history.
+In this regard, since 2012 I have worked on the transformative force of Muslim networks which dissect the borderlands of Afghanistan, China, Pakistan and Tajikistan and mediate connectivity to places across Asia.

 2017.
 Azan on the Moon: Entangling Modernity along Tajikistan’s Pamir Highway.
 Pittsburgh: University of Pittsburgh Press.

 2007.
 Islam und Kirgisen on Tour: Die Rezeption “nomadischer Religion” und ihre Wirkung (Islam and Kyrgyz on Tour: The Perception of “Nomadic Religion” and Its Effects).
 Wiesbaden: Harrassowitz.